sbellem/qtee/qtee.md

 https://www.simple-crypto.org/about/vision/ and a detailed description of how they operate at https://www.simple-crypto.org/about/organization/.
 :::
 Yes.
 It's possible.
 This is not a new idea.
 See the wikipedia entry on [Open Source Hardware](https://en.wikipedia.org/wiki/Open-source_hardware).

 The [story](https://web.archive.org/web/20120701165927/http://public.web.cern.ch/Press/PressReleases/Releases2011/PR08.11E.html) behind [CERN Open Hardware License](https://ohwr.org/project/cernohl) is noteworthy:

 > "For us, the drive towards open hardware was largely motivated by well-intentioned envy of our colleagues who develop Linux device-drivers," said Javier Serrano, an engineer at CERN's Beams Department and the founder of the OHR.
 "They are part of a very large community of designers who share their knowledge and time in order to come up with the best possible operating system.
 We felt that there was no intrinsic reason why hardware development should be any different."

+Open source electronic design automation (EDA) sofware such as https://theopenroadproject.org/ can be used to design chips and be sent for tapeout at foundries, such as Google Skywater, that support open sourcing the design.

 It may be useful to survey current and past efforts such as: